Easy 3-Ingredient Pie Crust

 This post contains some affiliate links, which means that we make a small commission off items you purchase at no additional cost to you.

-I prefer using butter as opposed to other fats because it adds rich, creamy, nutty notes to the dough.
-You just can’t get that with shortening and other fats, which often leave a tasteless greasy film on the roof of your mouth. #shudder.
+• Salted Butter: I prefer using butter as opposed to other fats because it adds rich, creamy, nutty notes to the dough.
+You just can’t get that with shortening and other fats, which often leave a tasteless greasy film on the roof of your mouth.
+If you don’t have salted butter, add 2/3 teaspoon of sea salt to your flour.

-What I love the most about this 3-ingredient pie crust is how versatile it is.
-You can use it to make a double-crust Apple Pie or a savory Chicken Pot Pie, or use half for a single-crust pie like our Chocolate Cream Pie.
-The dough is flexible enough for hand pies and sturdy enough for a galette, like our awesome Blueberry Lemon Cream Cheese Galette.
-You can even use the scraps to make the most amazing little cookies, which I should totally share with my kid, but instead, I stash them away because every mom needs her secrets.
-(If you know, YOU KNOW.)
+This 3-ingredient pie crust is so versatile.
+You can use it to make a double-crust Apple Pie or a savory Turkey Pot Pie, or use half for a single-crust pie like our Pecan Pie.
+The dough is flexible enough for Sausage and Cheese Hand Pies and sturdy enough for a galette, like our awesome Blueberry Lemon Cream Cheese Galette.

 Side view of fully baked pie.